adamsilver/fdpb/02-a-checkout-flow.md

 - the value doesn't contain letters, slashes, minus signs and decimal points.
 - the number isn't very large

 Let's apply these rules to the expiry date.
-Incrementing doesn't make sense, the number could start with a zero, and credit cards put a slash in the expiry date which users should be able to copy.
+Incrementing it doesn't make sense, the number could start with a zero, and credit cards put a slash in the expiry date which users should be able to copy.
 Using a number input is not only inappropriate, but it creates a jarring experience as the user types a slash which would be ignored.

 We'll look at appropriate use cases of the number input in the next chapter.